With Keene’s Clean Energy Plan!

-The draft resolution calls for the City of Keene to develop a strategic plan by April 2020 to meet the renewable energy goal “through a transparent and inclusive stakeholder process.”
-That process will facilitate broad dialogue, both within the community and drawing on the experience of other communities to develop realistic steps to achieve the 100% goal.
+The draft resolution called for the City of Keene to develop a strategic plan to meet the renewable energy goal “through a transparent and inclusive stakeholder process.”
+The process has facilitated broad dialogue, both within the community and drawing on the experience of other communities to develop realistic steps to achieve the 100% goal.

 Existing and emerging technologies make the 100% renewable energy goal achievable and offer economic benefits and opportunities.

 - Energy efficiency – As Bob King of Ashuelot River Hydro reminded Keene at the Sept.
 8 rally for Climate Jobs and Justice, “The cheapest energy is the energy you don’t use.”
 Through numerous efficiency measures implemented over the past 20 years, the City of Keene decreased emissions from municipal operations by 25% while cutting operating costs significantly.
 Homes and businesses can often reduce their energy needs 20-30% through weatherization and other efficiency measures.

 - Locally produced renewable – Already many area businesses and homes are powered with clean energy through competitive electricity suppliers.
 The Monadnock Food Co-op’s solar panels generate 50,000-kilowatt hours per year.
 Keene State College, the Savings Bank of Walpole, Target, MOCO, and the Keene Unitarian Universalist Church are all generating solar energy.
 The City is installing a 660-kilowatt solar array on the Police and Public Works facility on Marlboro Street.
 This will bring the community’s total solar generation to over 2 megawatts.